 This elegant galette features delicious wild blueberries.
 Wild blueberries grow in the state of Maine and are harvested in the summer but are available year-round in the freezer section of the grocery store.
-Compared to regular cultivated blueberries, these nutritional superstars have 2x the amount of antioxidants, 30% less sugar and 72% more fiber!
-Plus, wild blueberries have a more intense blueberry flavor, making them perfect for recipes like this one.
+They have an intense blueberry flavor, making them perfect for recipes like this one.

 Extensive research shows that the antioxidant and anti-inflammatory properties of wild blueberries can have many positive effects on our health, especially brain health.
 Wild blueberries contribute to healthy brains at all ages, including children.
 By adding a healthy scoop of wild blueberries to your child’s diet each day, you can boost their brain health and start instilling healthy eating habits from a young age.

-- 1 ¼ cups flour (I used a mixture of all purpose and white whole wheat flour)
+- 1 ¼ cups flour (I use a mixture of all purpose and white whole wheat flour)

 - 1 teaspoon sugar

 - 1 stick cold unsalted butter, cut into cubes